dustin-mullaney/Genomic_MGL_CSE583/component_specification.md

 1.1 - K-mer profiling
 - Purpose: In lieu of a genomic LLM that can embed *full* bacterial genomes (there isn't a model that currently exists that is good for this purpose and is easy to implement), k-mer profiles will serve as attribute vectors for genome nodes.
 We will use 5 or 6-mer (the counts of each 5 or 6 nucleotide sequence in each genome) profiles to create node attributes for each genome in the graph.
 K-mer profiles capture a lot of evolutionary information about bacterial genomes.
 - Inputs: Raw genome sequences in fasta format
-- Outputs: a vector of frequencies for each 5 or 6 mer
+- Outputs: a vector of frequencies for each K-mer, pairwise distances between all genomes

 1.2 - Genome Parser
 - Purpose: The first step in defining gene nodes in the graph is parsing gene sequences from each genome.
 This component will use `prodigal` or similar software to identify protein coding regions of each genome